 In most European countries, the law allows abortion on request or provides such broad grounds on which abortion is permitted that it has been interpreted as allowing abortion on request.
-Nevertheless, access to abortion remains restricted in some countries, especially in Ireland where abortion is only allowed to save a woman’s life.
+Nevertheless, access to abortion remains restricted in some countries.

 High disparity is observed in Europe in abortion legalisation dates.
 Abortion could be considered to be legal since the 50s in the countries under the former Soviet Union.

 Where abortion on request is legal, the upper time limit ranges between 10 and 22 weeks from the last menstrual period (LMP).

 Few countries in Europe give women unrestricted access to abortion.
 Most require some conditions to be fulfilled.
 Procurement of written consent by women before abortion is one of these conditions.
 Written consent is to be obtained in all countries allowing abortion on request except Austria, Bulgaria, Sweden, and Great Britain (i.e., England, Wales, Scotland).

 The mandatory waiting period between the pre-abortion and abortion visits is one of the conditions restricting women access to abortion.
 This waiting period is mandatory in some European countries and lasts between 2 and 7 days according to the country.

 In France, this waiting period has been removed in 2016; nevertheless, a 2-day waiting period is mandatory when the woman visits the social worker before abortion.
 This visit is mandatory for minors.

 Some countries in Europe restrict access to abortion for young women.
 In these countries, parents’ (or guardians’) consent is required prior to abortion.
 The age limit for parental consent varies between 13 and 18 years according to the country.